CDCgov/data-exchange-upload/upload-server/readme.md

 # DEX TUSD Go Server

-A resumable file upload server for OCIO Data Exchange (DEX)

 ## Overview

 The DEX Upload API is an open-source tool that allows users to upload and manage data sets for public health initiatives.
 It is designed for ease of use and customization while also ensuring compliance with federal standards.